Psalm 5

 Psalm 5:11

-But let all who take refuge in you be glad; let them ever sing for joy.
-Spread your protection over them, that those who love your name may rejoice in you.
+But let all who take refuge in you rejoice, let them forever shout for joy!
+Shelter them; and they will be glad, those who love your name.

 In the middle of this battle, David remembers that God is on his side and sings for joy.
 He remembers that God is our protector and praises Him during the persecution because he knows he will be delivered.
 That same promise is for all who are children of God.
 We see a dramatic example of this with the two witnesses of Revelation 11.